alexisbianco0919/Stat199-Final-Project/README.md

 refugee_per_100000: number of refugees per 10,000 residents.

+predicted_refugee: propotion of a country's population that is expected to be refugees based on the linear model climate_model.

 ----------------------------------------DATAFRAMES----------------------------------------

 climate: a condensed dataframe containing the variables Time, Country Name, arable_land, land_cereal,